Jasonthefirst/GmailMatrixChatGPTSummarizingBot/README.md

 - Save the credentials.json file in src/credentials.json
 - copy the example.env file to .env and fill in the variables

+## Info

+The bot currently seems to be working only in non encrypted matrix rooms.

+At first start you need to invite the bot to a new room and the bot will save this room id in a .json.
+If you want to change the room you need to invite the bot to the new room and delete the .json file.
+This means the bot currently works only for one person.
+If you want to use it for multiple persons you need to change the code or work with multiple bots in multiple containers.
+In the future it would be nice to have a bot that can be invited to multiple rooms and can be used by multiple persons by giving the bot the required files over the chat room.

+There are some weirdly formatted emails that won't work and the summary will be none.

 ## Quickstart

 To start the program, follow these steps: